Yorkville Middle School

 Head Coach Derek Miller

 Coach Miller ran cross country and track at Lake Park High School from 1995 to 1999 and was captain of his cross country team.
 The Lake Park track team won state during his sophomore year and also won state in 2010, 2011, 2012, and 2013.
 He still runs regularly and ran his first marathon in the 2008 Chicago Marathon.
 He has run the Chicago Marathon a number of times as well as the Illinois Marathon in Champaign/Urbana and the Naperville Marathon.
 Coach Miller was an assistant coach on the high school track team working with the junior varsity distance runners from 2010 to 2015.
-He is currently a computer science teacher at the high school.
+He is currently a computer science teacher at the high school and also a sponsor of the high school robotics team.

 Assistant Coach Jake Austin

 Coach Austin attended Hinckley–Big Rock High School from 2002-2006 where he participated in soccer, basketball, and track.
 He continued his running career at North Central College, running for legendary Coach Al Carius, and was a member of three national championship teams his senior year (cross country, indoor track, and outdoor track) while earning an individual All-American award his senior year in the 800 meter run.
-While at North Central, Coach Austin fell in love with the sport of cross country and is very excited to be part of the YMS coaching staff.
+While at North Central, Coach Austin fell in love with the sport of cross country and is very excited to be part of the Yorkville Middle School coaching staff.
 He continues to run in local half marathons and stays active by playing basketball and volleyball.
-Coach Austin is also an assistant coach for high school track team.
+Coach Austin is also the head coach for high school boys track team.

 Assistant Coach Chad Martin

 Coach Martin ran track at Lena-Winslow High School from 1995 to 1999.
-He has been a cross country coach since the program was founded at YMS in 2007 and he is also the head coach of the Yorkville Middle School track team in the spring.
-He enjoys all sports and stays active by lifting weights and participating in softball and basketball.
+He has been a cross country coach since the program was founded at Yorkville Middle School in 2008 and he is also the head coach of the Yorkville Middle School track team in the spring.
+He is currently a physical education and health teacher at the middle school.

 Former YMSXC Coaches: